 Since the passage of Title II of the Jumpstart Our Business Startups (JOBS) Act in 2012, dozens of online real estate investing marketplaces have emerged.
 Online real estate investing is essentially “syndication” — a pooling of individuals to invest jointly in something few individuals could afford to invest in alone.

 Syndication has existed offline for centuries.
-Prior to the passage of the JOBS Act, U.S. securities regulations mandated that syndication be conducted privately pursuant to Section 506(b) of Regulation D. Now that it can be conducted publicly and can occur online, technology companies like CrowdStreet can make it more efficient, scalable and transparent.
+Prior to the passage of the JOBS Act, U.S. securities regulations mandated that syndication is conducted privately pursuant to Section 506(b) of Regulation D. Now that it can be conducted publicly and can occur online, technology companies like CrowdStreet can make it more efficient, scalable and transparent.